Cellarr: Push Back, 2015–2017

 They signed with a new management company called CRS Management, who also manage New Zealand artists like Brooke Fraser, The Naked and Famous, and Maala.
 In March 2016, the band signed with the record company Warner Music NZ.
 Later that year, Openside would release their debut EP, Push Back.
 Push Back would peak at #2 in the New Zealand Music Albums charts and #12 in the New Zealand Album charts.
 A single from Push Back, "Letting it Out", also reached #2 on the New Zealand music Heatseeker Charts.
 In September 2016, they were chosen to open for Ellie Goulding, All Time Low, Ladyhawke, Fall Out Boy, Twenty One Pilots and Panic! at the Disco.
 In August 2017, the band released their single "I Feel Nothing".
 The single had some local success reaching 11th in the New Zealand Music Charts.

-After releasing the single, Possum Plows wrote an article with Spin Off about coming out as gender-nonbinary.
+After releasing the single, Possum Plows wrote an article with Spin Off about coming out as genderfluid.

 In April 2018, Openside released the single "No Going Back", which peaked at #1 in the New Zealand Hot Single Charts.
 With the success of the single, they toured New Zealand, playing shows in Christchurch, Hamilton, Wellington and Palmerston North.

 Character Flaws, Waiting for love, Break up, Paul McKessar Sex Scandall 2018–2021

 In early October 2018, Openside released the single "Character Flaws" which peaked at #2 in the New Zealand Music Hot Single Charts and #23 in the New Zealand Hot Single Charts.
 The band later announced that they will be releasing a comic book at the 2018 Auckland Armageddon.
 In the first week of their single "Episode One: Character Flaws" being released, "Character Flaws" re-entered the NZ Music Hot Charts back at number 2, with their song "Work Out" entering the same charts at 8th and "Tuesday" entering at 19th.
 On 31 December 2018, the band performed on the third day of Rhythm & Vines.

 In February 2019, the vocalist Possum Plows was verbally abused by a homophobic man at a Countdown Supermarket in Ponsonby.
 The abuse came after Possum was kissing their girlfriend in public.
 Possum stated that they feel less safe in public spaces.
 That same month, the band performed at Big Gay Out for the second time.
 At Big Gay Out, the band performed their new song "Waiting for Love", which was later released as a single on in March 2019.
 Openside performed their first headline show for 2019 on 6 April at Avondale Hollywood Cinema in Auckland.

 On 16 January 2020, Openside announced their breakup via their Facebook page.
-In 2021, Possum Plows admitted to having a sexual relationship, as well as a business relationship with the bands manager Paul McKessar.
+In 2021, Possum Plows admitted to having a sexual relationship, as well as a business relationship with the band's manager Paul McKessar.
 Possum ended the sexual relationship after four years.
 The business relationship ended soon after the sexual relationship and Openside broke up shortly afterward.
 Possum did not solely blame Paul McKessar for the reason why Openside broke up.
 Possum described the relationship as steep power imbalance.